0xflotus/homemade-external-load-balancer/README.md

 At work, we all have AWS ELB, Aliyun SLB, etc. What if we just want to have a k8s cluster up running at home with this nice feature?

-I give yout **HELB**(Homemade External Load-Balancer).
+I give you **HELB**(Homemade External Load-Balancer).
 It provides dynamic resolved dns names for your services on your machine, accessible private or public.

 ## How to use?